How to create a careers page to showcase your employer brand (with examples)

 Key considerations when creating a careers page strategy

 Developing a careers page strategy is all about understanding who you’re creating it for in the first place.
+Let your ideal candidates tell you what they want to see on your careers page.

 Ask your new hires - the ones that you likely hired because they were an ideal candidate.
 Get their take on what they would have liked to see when they were researching your company.

-From there, you can look at careers page examples from your competitors, and integrate the elements you like into your own website.
+From there, you can look at careers page examples from your competitors and integrate the elements you like into your own website.

 A solid career page strategy comes down to three key elements: career page design, career page content and careers site analytics.
 Let’s dig into each.